m3g4p0p/watchman.js/README.md

 # watchman.js

-A minimalist JavaScript object container that provides events and state handling
+A minimalist JavaScript object container that provides events and state handling.

 ## Usage